iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

   🧐 Our MLOps philosophy
   📖 MLOps learning opportunities,
   💻 R with DVC,
-  🎥 conference videos from our team members,
+  🎥 Conference videos from our team members,
-  🚀 info on our growing team, and more!
+  🚀 Info on our growing team, and more!
-picture: 2021-06-16/june21cover.png
+picture: 2021-06-17/june21cover.png
 author: jeny_defigueiredo
 commentsUrl: https://discuss.dvc.org/t/june-21-heartbeat/793?
 tags: